saalfeldlab/decomp-gnn/README.md

 To create the paper's figures run the scripts in paper_experiments.

-This create folder of data in paper_experimets/graphs_data.
+This create folder of data in paper_experiments/graphs_data.

-Time-lapse movies can be found in Fig folders.
+Time-lapse movies can be found in paper_experiments/graphs_data/Fig.

 ### Citation